A Weiss-Williams theorem for spaces of embeddings and the homotopy type of spaces of long knots: Introduction

-In this theorem, the $C_2$-spectrum $\Hsp^s(M)$ is the $1$-connective cover of a spectrum $\Hsp(M)$ which is roughly built out of deloopings of spaces of smooth $h$-cobordisms (cf. Notation \ref{FEBorthfunctorsnotn} and Section \ref{hcobsection}), and whose involution corresponds (up to a minus sign) to "reversing the direction of an $h$-cobordism".
-This latter spectrum has a close connection to algebraic $K$-theory, as seen by the split fibre sequence of spaces \cite{WaldhausenParametrisedhcob}
+The $C_2$-spectrum $\Hsp^s(M)$ is the $1$-connective cover of a spectrum $\Hsp(M)$ which is roughly built out of deloopings of spaces of smooth $h$-cobordisms (cf Notation \ref{FEBorthfunctorsnotn} and Section \ref{hcobsection}), and whose involution corresponds (up to a minus sign) to ``reversing the direction of an $h$-cobordism''.
+This latter spectrum has a close connection to algebraic $K$-theory: its infinite loop space $\Omega^\infty \Hsp(M)$ is equivalent to the (smooth) \textit{stable $h$-cobordism space} $\mathcal{H}(M)$ (cf Remark \ref{justificationrem2}), which fits in a fibre sequence of spaces \cite{WJR}

-where $A(M)$ denotes Waldhausen's $A$-theory space of $M$ (cf. \cite{WaldhausenAtheory}).
-Even though the homotopy types of $A(M)$ and its involutions are difficult to understand in general, much can be said when $M$ is homotopy equivalent to a point \cite{Rognesprime2, RognesOddprimes, Blumberg2019} or the circle \cite{HesselholtWhiteheadS1}, or when working rationally \cite{BurgheleaFiedII}.
+where $A(M)$ denotes Waldhausen's $A$-theory space of $M$ (cf \cite{WaldhausenAtheory}).
+This sequence is natural in codimension-zero embeddings, and the map $\nu$ is (naturally) a split injection.
+Even though the homotopy type of $A(M)$ and its involutions are difficult to understand in general, much can be said when $M$ is homotopy equivalent to a point \cite{Rognesprime2, RognesOddprimes, Blumberg2019} or the circle \cite{HesselholtWhiteheadS1}, or when working rationally \cite{BurgheleaFiedII}.